victorers1/personal-blog/src/content/notes/cpp-lang.md

 ### Destructor

-Even if it's not declared, every class has a default destructor that deallocates the memory used by its attributes.
-But, have in mind that it doesn't perform deep-deallocation;
+Even if it isn't declared, every class has a default destructor that deallocates the memory used by its attributes.
+But, have in mind that it doesn't perform deep-deallocation.

 Example: